Once Upon Time, It Was A River

 The areas around this area are no longer the big farms but now small human settlements.
 More people have settled into the area and replaced the vegetation with buildings.
 The area has developed but at a cost.
 Maybe the occupants were not well equipped on how to integrate development and nature.
 It was necessary to clear everything while settling down.

 On the bright side, the gorge left behind has a beautiful environment for hiking and learning.
 I was able to see a very healthy beehive that seemed to have never been disturbed.
 The bees were very quiet, you could easily miss them out.
-The vegetation was greener from the ones outside and the atmosphere was much cooler and cleaner.
+The vegetation was greener than the ones outside and the atmosphere was much cooler and cleaner.
 The scorching sun was very minimal inside there.
 It did host several bird species but I was not able to spot any animals while hiking through.

 As much as I was happy to enjoy the gorge, I was a sad person for the loss of the river.
 The kids who are currently schooling at my former school may never get to know that there was a river by their school.
 For once I was to vividly get an idea of how our future generation will go through if we fail to stop the extinction of various species of both flora and fauna.
 They will never get to enjoy nature and worst of all suffer severe climate change.